 “Ana … just among my kind.
 Don’t worry, I remember the speeches about how important being a Cameron is to you.
 I would like my name as part of our children though.”

 “Of course.
 They will be Cameron-Vatores.
+Or maybe even a new line, Camore.
+Yes, I like that.
 But enough stalling now.
 Wedding night!
 Now!”